dokieli logodokieli

 Base URL selection

-To determine the base URL, when new documents are created or saved as, media resources from head link, [src], object[data] (querySelector) will have their URLs normalised to use current document's base URL as its absolute URL (this is the Use references as is option).
-If Copy to your storage is selected, relative URLs will not be updated as the copy operation reuses the same file paths when resource are copied to destination.
-The copy operation does an HTTP GET for each source, then HTTP PUT to target.
+When creating or saving documents, media resources (e.g., head link, [src], object[data]) are normalised to use the document's base URL as their absolute path (the Use references as is option).
+If Copy to your storage is selected, relative URLs remain unchanged, as the copy process reuses the same file paths.

 Clipboard